Dan Skipper: New England Patriots

 On January 8, 2019, Skipper was signed to the New England Patriots practice squad.
 Skipper was a part of the Patriots Super Bowl LIII championship team when they defeated the Los Angeles Rams 13–3.
-He signed a reserve/future contract with the Patriots on February 5, 2019.
-He was released during final roster cuts on August 31, 2019.
-He was signed to the practice squad the next day.
+He signed a reserve/future contract with the Patriots on February 5.
+Skipper was released by New England during final roster cuts on August 31.
+He was re-signed to the practice squad the following day.

 Houston Texans

 On October 16, 2019, Skipper was signed by the Houston Texans off the Patriots practice squad.
-He was waived on November 11.
+He was waived by the Texans on November 11.

 Detroit Lions (second stint)

-On November 12, 2019, Skipper was claimed off waivers by the Lions.
-He was waived on November 22 and re-signed to the practice squad.
-He was promoted to the active roster on December 14, 2019.
+On November 12, 2019, Skipper was claimed off waivers by the Detroit Lions.
+He was waived on November 22 and subsequently re-signed to the practice squad.
+Skipper was promoted to the active roster on December 14.

 Skipper was waived/injured by the Lions during final roster cuts on September 5, 2020, and subsequently reverted to the team's injured reserve list the next day.
 He was waived with an injury settlement on September 14.
-He was re-signed to the Lions practice squad on October 21, 2020.
-He was elevated to the active roster on November 14 and December 12 for the team's weeks 10 and 14 games against the Washington Football Team and Green Bay Packers, and reverted to the practice squad after each game.
-On December 19, 2020, Skipper was promoted to the active roster.
-For the team's week 17 game against the Minnesota Vikings, Skipper played 9 downs at defensive tackle.
+Skipper was re-signed to the Lions practice squad on October 21.
+He was elevated to the active roster on November 14 and December 12 for the team's Weeks 10 and 14 games against the Washington Football Team and Green Bay Packers, and reverted to the practice squad after each game.
+On December 19, Skipper was promoted to the active roster.
+For the team's Week 17 game against the Minnesota Vikings, Skipper played nine downs at defensive tackle.

 On August 30, 2021, Skipper was waived/injured by the Lions and placed on injured reserve.
-He was released on September 6, 2021.
+He was released by Detroit on September 6.

 Las Vegas Raiders

-On October 13, 2021, Skipper was signed to the Las Vegas Raiders practice squad.
-He was released on November 3.
+On October 13, 2021, Skipper was signed to the Las Vegas Raiders' practice squad.
+He was released by the Raiders on November 3.

 Detroit Lions (third stint)

-On November 19, 2021, Skipper was signed to the Lions' practice squad.
+On November 19, 2021, Skipper was signed to the Detroit Lions' practice squad.
 He signed a reserve/future contract with the Lions on January 10, 2022.

 On August 30, 2022, Skipper was released by the Lions and signed to the practice squad the next day.
 This was an emotional moment for the HBO show, Hard Knocks, when Skipper asked "What could I have done different?".
-On September 18, 2022, in a Week 2 matchup versus the Washington Commanders, Skipper started at guard, a position he had not played since freshman year in college.
+On September 18, in a Week 2 matchup versus the Washington Commanders, Skipper started at guard, a position he had not played since freshman year in college.
 In the locker room after the Lions' 36–27 win, head coach Dan Campbell recognized "Skip" for his performance, a video clip of which went viral.
 He was signed to the active roster on October 1.
-He appeared in a career-high 16 games, while starting in 5 contests as an injury fill-in.
+Skipper appeared in a career-high 16 games, while starting in five contests as an injury fill-in.
 He was not re-signed after the season.